izinin/json2msgpack/README.md

 You run Golang test by command line `go test -v`

 MessagePack data conversion for the test criterias are taken from [MessagePack console, Try! menu item](https://msgpack.org/)

+### Golang WTF limitation
+Please note JSON unmarshalling **does not keep dictionary order**, then we use dictionary sorted by key in alphabetical order just to be deterministic.
+Here is the line.